HILE 2022 IN A NUTSHELL

-Hile 2021 is a regional scout and guide camp taking place in the spring of 2022 in Northern Finland.
-We expect approximately 1 500 participants from three scout districts in Finland as well as international scouts and guides!
+Hile 2022 is a regional scout and guide camp taking place on 14th – 18th of April 2022 in Sarriojärvi, Kemijärvi, Finland.
+The campsite is situated deep in the Lapland wilderness north of the Arctic Circle.
+We expect approximately 1 800 participants from three scout districts in Finland as well as international scouts and guides!

 If you have any questions, do not hesitate to ask: firstname.lastname@example.org.

 CAMP FEE AND REGISTRATION

 - Early bird: 1st Dec 2021 – 10th Jan 2022

 - Normal registration 11th Jan 2022 – 31st Jan 2022